 Your uncle as trustee of a trust for the benefit of your son is required to provide your son or, if he is a minor, his parents with an accounting of the trust assets.
 Unfortunately, since your uncle is refusing to communicate with you, your son or you will be required to institute litigation...Read more »

 As with most legal questions, there is generally not one correct answer for all circumstances, but is based on the underlying facts of that situation.
-If the personal representative moved in to your mother's home to preserve and protect it during the administration of the estate, that situation...Read more »
+If the personal representative moved in to your mother's home to preserve and protect it during the administration of the estate, that...Read more »

 Assuming that your mother's reverse mortgage is federally insured, upon her death the outstanding balance of the mortgage becomes due, however, neither her estate nor any anyone inheriting from her estate will become liable for that debt.
-In your mother's case where there is no equity in property,...Read more »
+In your mother's case where there is no equity in...Read more »

 My grandfather recently died.
 He had a bank account set up for me and my two siblings.
 During the time he had Alzheimer's disease, Parkinson's, and Dementia, my Aunt & Father were fighting in court over who had power of attorney.
-Over his money, wills, body, etc. My aunt got power of attorney over...
+Over his money, wills, body, etc. My aunt got power of...
 Read more »

 Filing exceptions to an administration account is a time sensitive issue since exceptions have to be filed within 20 day of approval of the administration account.
 Even though receipt of insurance proceeds and expenditures of repairs to an estate asset (the house) should be included in the...Read more »

 One of the primary duties of the personal representative is to marshal the decedent's assets.
 As part of this duty to marshal assets, Maryland law explicitly authorizes the personal representative the right to sale the decedent's assets including real property.
-After an estate is opened, the...Read more »
+After an estate is...Read more »

 A probate estate or the persons receiving under that estate may be subject estate and/or inheritance taxes.
 Due to the size of the estate and whose inheriting from it, there will be neither estate nor inheritance taxes owing.
-For estates of decedent's who died in 2015, no federal estate taxes are...Read more »
+For estates of decedent's who died in 2015, no federal estate...Read more »

 My mother's mom and dad passed away.
 She currently has two siblings.
 We have registered the Will and it states that the proceeds from selling the home will be divided equally.
 Please explain the next steps for the sell of the home.
 Thank you